Traveler's Guide to Air Travel

 Currency

-Because of the risk of fraud, it is now strongly recommended that you have a PIN for your credit card.
+Due to the risk of fraud, it is now strongly recommended that you have a PIN for your credit card.

 - Find out more.

-- To find out the currency of most countries and the exchange rate, consult the universal currency converter.
+- To find out the currency of most countries and the exchange rate, consult theuniversal currency converter.

 Tips

-Restaurants, bars and cabs
+Restaurants, bars, and taxis

-Guides and driver
+Guides and Driver

 Health